Bifforthy History, Family Crest & Coats of Arms

 The Anglo-Saxon name Bifforthy comes from when the family resided near a ford, a shallow place in a river or stream which could be crossed by wading.
 The surname Bifforthy is derived from the Old English words bi, which means by, and ford, which means ford, collectively "ford near the river-bend.".
 The surname Bifforthy may also be derived from residence in the settlement of Byford in Hertfordshire.

 Early Origins of the Bifforthy family

 The surname Bifforthy was first found in Herefordshire at Byford, a parish, in the union of Weobley, hundred of Grimsworth.

 Early History of the Bifforthy family

 This web page shows only a small excerpt of our Bifforthy research.
-Another 149 words (11 lines of text) are included under the topic Early Bifforthy History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) are included under the topic Early Bifforthy History in all our PDF Extended History products and printed products wherever possible.

 Bifforthy Spelling Variations